korniko98/pivot-atlas/docs/artifacts/ip_address.md

     ---
 	<span style="font-size:0.8em;">
 	An [Internet Protocol address](https://en.wikipedia.org/wiki/IP_address) is a numerical label assigned to a device connected to a computer network.
-Threat actors purchase or hijack IP addresses to host [servers](/pivot-handbook/artifacts/server) for malicious purposes.
+Threat actors purchase or hijack IP addresses and assign them to clients or [servers](/artifacts/server).
 	</span>

--   :material-flower-tulip:{ .lg .middle } __Examples__
+-   :material-flower-tulip:{ .lg .middle } __Example__

     ---
 	<span style="font-size:0.8em;">